Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The layout of other keys is worth noting, as it’s a bit unusual.
 The caps lock key is replaced by a large Control key, which makes sense if you’re hitting shortcuts like Control-C more often than typing in caps.
 The keyboard can also be configured to work with Windows, Mac, or Android devices by flipping the DIP switches on the base.
 These switches also allow you to change the function of the delete key between delete and backspace and the function of the command keys.

-There are a few key shortcuts for switching between USB and Bluetooth and four Bluetooth connections.
+There are a few key shortcuts for switching between USB and Bluetooth, as well as managing four Bluetooth connections.
 That’s where the real power of this keyboard lies.
 It can connect to up to five devices (one USB-C and four Bluetooth devices) at once.
 You can even switch between them with a couple of keypresses.
-That’s a remarkably useful feature for those who run several computers at once.
+That’s a remarkably useful feature for those who run multiple computers simultaneously.

-The keyboard uses Topre silent switches, which have a light feel but require a bit of force to press down.
+The keyboard utilizes Topre silent switches, which offer a light feel but require a moderate amount of force to press down.
 They are also quiet, with just a soft bumping noise when they hit the bottom of their travel.
-It’s a very different feel to the clicky blue switches of other keyboards, but with decent travel and a positive feel.
+It has a distinctly different feel compared to the clicky blue switches of other keyboards, but with decent travel and a positive sense.

 The downside?
 Price.
 This is among the most expensive keyboards in its class.
 That said, if you regularly switch between computers (or between computers, a phone, and a tablet), then this is the one for you.